Best Life Insurance With Pre-Existing Medical Conditions 2023

-Insurance Hero is an independent broker with experience providing life insurance with pre existing conditions in the United Kingdom.
+Insurance Hero is independent with experience providing life insurance with pre existing conditions in the United Kingdom.

 As a specialist broker, Insurance Hero has relationships with underwriters that exclusively deal with those with pre-existing conditions and not generalist underwriters.

 Through an extensive fact-finding questionnaire, Insurance Hero can provide specialist underwriters with the accurate information they need to move forward and give a quote that works in two ways:

 Firstly, it allows the underwriter to accurately ascertain if they need to speak to a GP regarding your medical history and the level of medical examination you need to undertake.

-Secondly, it allows the insurer to ensure that any life insurance policy with pre-existing conditions does accurately reflects your circumstances closely.
+Secondly, it allows the insurer to ensure that any life insurance policy with pre-existing conditions accurately reflects your circumstances closely.
 It is vital as if you pass away, you must know that the document put in place is watertight and will payout.

 Best Life Insurance Companies.
 Help at Every Stage.
 Simple Quote Process – 60 Sec Form